 - Look for the best rates.
 Once you’ve narrowed it down to a few carriers you trust, compare their rates.
 Just because a carrier has cutting-edge capabilities doesn’t mean they’re the best fit for you.
 Ask them about any bulk shipping rates they have or first-time customer discounts.
 Also reduce your overall time spent on shipping by designating one or two times for carrier pickup.
 This allows your staff to prepare orders in batches, instead of constantly running back and forth between cold storage and the packing table.
 Since you’re sending out frozen items, make sure they’re not sitting out for minutes on end.
 But if you’re packing five similar items at once, retrieve them from the freezer and package them at the same time.

 - Buy packaging materials in bulk.
-The food industry is based on consistent demand, which means you need plenty of packaging supplies on hand.
+The food industry is based on consumer preferences, like 2022 food trends, plus consistent demand.
+Ongoing demand means you need plenty of packaging supplies on hand.
 Save money and perfect your warehouse organization by getting packaging materials in bulk.
 This way you can shelve hundreds of packaging units at a time and retrieve them quickly.
 It will also lower your cost per unit sold.
 Even if this is a small amount, after several months it adds up.

 - Optimize your packaging for each product.
 It’s no secret that shipping cold items can add up quickly.
 Take a look at your products and ask yourself if you’re optimizing product packaging.
 Are you placing small products in large containers, solely to be on the safe side?
 You’re paying more in shipping, which cuts into your profits.
 Look at insulated styrofoam containers that suit specific items and build this into your picking and packing workflow.

 - Ship in bulk whenever possible.
 You can also consider a separate refrigerated room that boxes can sit in before the pickup time arrives.
 Test these methodologies and see what works for your business.